sepiariver/zapier/README.md

 The 2nd Snippet will return a JSON response listing saved form submissions.
 Forms can be saved using the "FormItSaveForm" hook that comes with FormIt (as of version 2...).
 Calling this Snippet in a Resource creates a "polling" endpoint where Zapier can request data at any time.
 However this has the effect of increasing your server load, because Zapier is unaware of whether there is new data, and simply "polls" your site on an interval.
 The preferred usage is with a subscription, and the hook above.

+_NOTES WHEN USING SUBSCRIPTIONS:_

-However, even if you're using the hook to send data live, it's good practice to save the form submissions in case something goes wrong.
+- Even if you're using the hook to send data live, it's good practice to save the form submissions in case something goes wrong.
+- Your Zapier app will require the polling Resource to be available as a "fallback".
+Also with forms the polling Resource serves a 2nd, important role: when setting up your trigger, the polling Resource provides sample data with which to map your fields to the consuming app, or "action" in Zapier.
+Since your forms can have arbitrary fields, it's vital that you setup the polling Resource, yet it's much preferred to use the subscription flow, for ongoing data exchange.

 ### ZapierSendResourceToSubscribers / zapierPollNewResources